- Search The Registry

 Sallie Martin was born on this date in 1895.
-She was an African American gospel singer and businesswoman.
+She was a Black gospel singer and businesswoman.

 In early 1932, Martin made her debut with his group at the Ebenezer Baptist Church.
 After a year she got her first solo, and Martin instantly connected with audiences.
 Dorsey became increasingly aware of her value not only as a performer but also as an entrepreneur.
 She took over his music store and within a few months was turning a neat profit.
 Their relationship was often adversarial, but respectful because neither could succeed without the other.

 As gospel choruses singing Dorsey's songs began saturating the Chicago area, Martin traveled to Cleveland in 1933 to organize a chorus there as well.
 She also helped set up similar groups throughout the South and Midwest.
 Martin and Dorsey organized the yearly National Convention of Gospel Choirs and Choruses.
 She was its first vice president until the time of her death.
 In 1940, Martin went solo, teaming with a young pianist named Ruth Jones (Dinah Washington) and touring the country.